Trimming Crepe Myrtles In Texas

 - Make your cuts slightly above a bud that faces the direction in which you want your new branch to grow.

 - Remove limbs that cross back through the plant or rub against each other.
-Wind movement and growth can cause these branches to wound each other, and you will eventually lose one or both.
+Wind movement and growth can cause these branches to wind around each other, which risks the loss of one or both.

 Published on February 6th, 2018